 For weeks leading up to the show I could barely sleep due to equal thirds of excitement, anxiety and mental planning.
 I wondered: How will I survive?
 Will we get enough media for clients?
 Will this cold ever go away?

 I guarantee you that no amount of worrying or planning can prepare you for your first CES.
 Las Vegas, swarming with a sea of nerds, media, smooth talkers, gadgets, technology and nametags, is pure madness.
-After staying afloat and running around like a headless chicken, I have created a short list of what I learned as a CES newbie:
+After staying afloat and running around like a headless chicken, I have created a short list of CES tips for all those newbies going to CES 2014.

 Get in shape.
 I hate exercise with the passion of a thousand, fiery suns.
 However, CES requires miles of walking (especially from the elevator to your room, in our case) and being on your feet for at least 12 hours each day.
 Next time, I plan on hitting the gym, sleeping as much as I can and physically preparing a few weeks before the show.
 Since CES typically begins a week into the new year, being out of shape from all of that holiday joy definitely came back to bite me day one of CES.